 Many pieces of literature refer to material Jetting technology as ‘PolyJet’, mainly due to the fact that PolyJet is the first-ever material jetting technology printer introduced (First introduced by Object and later bought by Stratasys).

 After the common steps of how additive manufacturing works, in where the 3D CAD model is converted to layer-based information, it’s ready to be printed.

-Schematic of a simple Material Jetting or PolyJet process is shown in figure below to help describe the material jetting method.
+A schematic of a simple Material Jetting or PolyJet process is shown in the figure below to help describe the material jetting method.

 - As shown in the above schematic, PolyJet printers have print heads, build chamber, material container and UV Curing light

-- Liquid resin inside the container is heated at the start to achieve optimum viscosity suitable for jetting
+- The liquid resin inside the container is heated at the start to achieve optimum viscosity suitable for jetting

 - Print head jets thousands of tiny droplets of photopolymer as per the layer information, travelling across the X-Y build platform

-- UV light cures the material deposited and solidifying it to create the layer
+- UV light cures the material deposited and solidifies it to create the layer

 - Once the layer is completed the build platform is moved downwards to start the next layer